gerane/gerane.github.io/_posts/2016-04-01-April-Fools-Powershell.md

 ## Dynamic Parameters

 I love using dynamic params in my modules and scripts.
 If you aren't familiar, a Dynamic Param lets you populate the autocomplete list dynamically.
 This works similar to the built in cmdlets.
 An example is when you type **Get-Process -Name** and a list of currently running Processes populates into your autocomplete.
-Ed Wilson has a few great [Ed Wilson][774eaec8] blog posts on these.
+[Ed Wilson][774eaec8] has a few great blog posts on these.
 A great one can be found here: [Use Dynamic Parameters to Populate List of Printer Names][e1883aa4]

 I had a few instances where I was wanting to be able to use a Dynamic Param, but also select more than one.
 I started testing a few ideas just to see how it worked out.
 One idea I had was to use **Out-Gridview** where the options in the grid were dynamic, and then pass back my selections as an array.
 This sort of worked... but had an interesting side effect I wasn't expecting.
 When the script or module was loaded or in memory, intellisense is evaluating Dynamic Params way earlier than what I was expecting.